 Total Expected Value So Far: $32.08

 What I just gave an expected value on was a very small part of what you can get out of this set.
-It ignores all veterans, rookies other than the big four, autos, jerseys, different insert sets, a ton of stuff.
-It would take a long time to find a true expected value, and a ton of conditional probability which also takes forever.
+It ignores all veterans, rookies other than the big four, autos, jerseys, different insert sets, and a ton of stuff.
+It would take a long time to find a true expected value and a ton of conditional probability which also takes forever.
 However, I will say this, to expectedly make up half of your box on only 14 different cards you can hit (with parallels added in and not including any autographs) is quite crazy, and something I am not sure we have seen in a while.

 Another thing to add is if you do hit one of those very rare parallels of the main rookies, they go for crazy amounts.
 I’d say part of the value in this is the gambling of getting one of those massive cards.

 After all of those numbers, it’d be great to come up with a concrete expected value; however, it’d take a lot of automated system work.
-All I know is that you would need to make up around $33 on average to get the money of your box back between everything else, which might not be that hard to do.
+All I know is that you would need to make up around $33 on average to get the money from your box back between everything else, which might not be that hard to do.

 So, what does this mean?

 This was a long-winded way to say that the 2019 Topps Series 2, for the cost, is a great rip.
 You have a chance at a ton of value between the main rookies, GaryVee inserts, and Vlad Jr. SPs.
 Once you add in the rest of the cards you can get, the value is 100% there.